 With a passion for travel bordering on the obsessive and an appetite to rival an entire stable of Sumo wrestlers, Raffles’ first real “foodie” experience occurred in sunny San Sebastian, culinary capital of Spain and home to be the world’s highest concentration of Michelin stars.
 Here Mr. Eats World and I delighted in leisurely lunches and late night feasts of Pinxos (Basque Tapas) but it was as we indulged in a three-hour long, million-course dinner at Mugaritz (then ranked the third best restaurant in the world), that magic happened.
 From the restaurant’s signature potato “stones” to its butter-soft, cream infused brioche crusted with crisp caramel, it was a mighty introduction for my son to the world of fine food.

-The fact that she survived infancy without being marinated in a nice white wine sauce and devoured by her brother is proof of her single-minded determination to take over the planet one tiny step at a time.
+But hidden behind the sweet curls and cherubic face is a girl so strong-willed and bloody-minded that we wouldn’t be surprised if she ends up becoming the benevolent dictator of some small unsuspecting nation that we pass through on our travels.
+The fact that she survived infancy without being marinated in a nice white wine sauce and devoured by her brother is proof of her single-minded determination to take over the planet one dainty step at a time.

-The dad – Mr Eats World is British.
+Mr Eats World is British.
 In spite of the fact that he has chips and battered spam in his DNA he shares not only my passion for new cuisines and exciting flavours but also my wanderlust.
 He is also rather sexy, piss funny, and, given the wild eccentricities of his Aussie wife and kids, quite possibly the most patient man alive. (he’s also a little camera shy)